-Description - Our Rugged Grip-Loc Tiles are the tile of choice for any outdoor application.
-These interlocking tiles have been formulated to withstand the harshest outdoor environments.
-These tiles are UV stable and are also mold and mildew resistant.
-Rugged Grip-Loc tiles come in 5 fabulous colors that are sure to make your outdoor area shine.
-Since these modular floor tiles are vented, they allow water to flow freely through them, helping to create a very slip resistant floor.
-These tiles are also very easy to install and to maintain and will last for a very long time no matter how much abuse you put on them.
-Our Rugged Grip-Loc tiles also feature an industry leading 10 year warranty.
+Description – Our Rugged Grip-Loc Tiles are the tile of choice for any indoor or outdoor application where drainage tiles are needed.
+These interlocking tiles have been formulated to withstand the harshest outdoor environments as they are UV stable and resist mold and mildew.
+Plus, Rugged Grip-Loc tiles come in five fabulous colors that are sure to make your outdoor area shine.
+Since these modular floor tiles are vented, they allow water to flow freely through them, helping to create a very slip-resistant floor.
+They are also very easy to install and maintain and will last for years to come with an industry-leading 10-year warranty.

 |Weight per tile

 Recommended Uses - Rugged Grip-Loc tiles are truly built to be a multi-use durable floor tile.
 These tiles are most commonly used as outdoor patio tiles however they have also been used successfully as a flooring option in indoor patios, around pools, on decks, locker rooms, boats, laundry rooms, kennels, showers, and workstations.

 Available For Order - Ships between May 4 - 7